 913-895-6040

-Staff who work in Overland Park’s traffic control center centrally monitor traffic during throughout the day, during peak traffic times, and during special events.
+Staff who work in Overland Park’s traffic control center monitor traffic throughout the day, during peak traffic times and during special events.

 Oncoming traffic has a red light.